informalsystems/hermes/guide/src/tx_packet.md

 FLAGS:
-    -r, --receiver RECEIVER   receiving account address on the destination chain -d, --denom DENOM         denomination of the coins to send -n, --number-msgs NUMBER-MSGS
+    -r, --receiver RECEIVER   receiving account address on the destination chain -d, --denom DENOM         denomination of the coins to send (default: samoleans) -n, --number-msgs NUMBER-MSGS
 ```